 Just so you know, this needs to be within six months from the date of our final response.
 Using this service won't affect your legal rights.

-As a free, independent body set up by the Government, it's the Financial Ombudsman's job to resolve disputes between customers and companies in the UK.
-You can find out more at www.financial-ombudsman.org.uk and fill out its online, Word or PDF form.
+As an independent body set up by the Government, the Financial Ombudsman' is a free and easy-to-use service that settles complaints between customers and companies in the UK.
+You can find out more at www.financial-ombudsman.org.uk and fill out its online form.

 By phone: